Guide for Authors

 A Research Letter contains new data or a clinical observation, in a format that allows for rapid publication.

-Review Article (up to 5000 words including tables, figures and references)Case Report (up to 2500 words including tables figures, and references)
+Review Article (up to 5000 words including tables, figures and references)Case Report (up to 2500 words including tables figures, and references) Case Reports include case studies of 4 or fewer patients that describe a novel situation or add important insights into mechanisms, diagnosis or treatment of a disease.

 In-depth, comprehensive state of the art reviews on a nutritional topic are welcomed.
 Reviews may be invited by the Editor or may be unsolicited viewpoints.